 I grew up in a suburb of Los Angeles where my love of biology began with hikes in the grassy foothills and floodplains near my home.
-A high school dropout, I attended a community college and painfully learned how to study.
+A high school dropout, I attended a community college then transferred to UCLA in 2000.
 In 2002, I earned a degree in Ecology, Evolution and Behavior from UCLA.
 Importantly, I met Dr. Peggy Fong who changed the course of my life.
 I completed my doctoral work with her in 2011.

-In 2017, I brought my wife and three kids to Pennsylvania to take a Assistant Professor position with Bloomsburg University.
+In 2017, I brought my wife and three kids to Pennsylvania to take a faculty position with Bloomsburg University.
 Trained as a marine ecologist, I switched gears to study local wetlands so I could readily involve undergraduate and graduate students in research.

 As a practitioner of the Nyingma school of Vajrayana Buddhism, I have deep compassion for all beings.
-My Dharma practice informs my teaching methods, conservation based research and efforts to promote Diversity and Inclusion.
+My Dharma practice informs my teaching methods, conservation-based research as well as efforts to promote Diversity, Equity and Inclusion.

 A brief overview of my career by Nathan Green